0xBlueshiftLabs/Web-Page-Image-Scraper/README.md

 # Web-Page-Image-Scraper

-Simple script designed for a client wishing to download all .jpeg files contained on a specific web page in the highest possible quality.
+Simple script designed for a client wishing to download a large number of .jpeg files contained on a specific web page in the highest possible quality.